armory/docs/content/en/continuous-deployment/release-notes/rn-armory-operator/armory-operator-v1-8-3.md

 ## Highlighted updates

-Operator now supports basic installation as an alternative RBAC model
+* Support for basic installation as an alternative RBAC model

 ### Armory Operator

-chore(helm): Add support for namespace scoped rbac
+chore(helm): Add support for namespace-scoped RBAC.